 Save for retirement

 When you’re starting a business, there’s no shortage of demands for your money.
 If you don't have health insurance and experience a catastrophic injury or disease, you may be wiped out.
-Failing to save for your retirement can be even more damaging, but people tend to down play the risk because "retirement is such a long way off."
-Be aware of the following as you consider your retirement plans:
+Failing to save for your retirement can be even more damaging, but people tend to

 - Employer-sponsored plans provide a convenient and painless way to set aside a portion of each paycheck, so it’s no surprise the saving rate is higher among employees than small business owners.